What are the Health Risks of Living in a Dusty Home?

 1 – You have allergies

-If you have allergies then you are probably already aware that your house is too dusty.
+If you have allergies then you are probably already aware that this is one of the dusty home health risks.
 Common allergy symptoms include sneezing, runny nose, itchy eyes and coughing caused by exposure to dust mite allergens.

 If your home environment causes you allergy symptoms then there’s a good chance there are plenty of allergens present for dust mites to feed on!
 A simple way to test this out is to take a look under your bed sheets for signs of bed bugs (see below) as they will only be there if there are plenty of dust mites around!